klemens-st/memo-match/README.md

 ## License

-This project is licensed under the GPL v3.0 License
+This project is licensed under the GPL v3.0 License.
+It is available [here](https://github.com/zymeth25/memo-match/blob/master/LICENSE)

 ## Acknowledgments